urbanvention/currency_updater/README.markdown

     currencies.usd.code # => "USD"
     currencies.usd.name # => I18n.t('currency.usd')

-### Accessing all currencies
+### Output currencies

 You're able to convert the currencies into different formats:

     currencies.to_json
     currencies.to_yaml
     currencies.to_xml

-    currencies.to_csv
+Have a look at the remote specs to get an idea how the output looks like:

-Have a look at the `examples` folder for sample outputs.
+    ruby remote_spec/remote_spec.rb

 ## Changelog